linux-packaging-rs/flatpak-ext/README.md

+# Flatrun

 ![Flatrun](res/social_preview.png)

 Run `flatrun run path <path_to_flatpak>` to run a .flatpak file!

 Or, run a flatpak from flathub with `flatrun run name flathub <appid>`!

+Try `flatrun --gui` to run the graphical interface!

 > **NOTE:** Please help test this and [Submit ISSUES](https://github.com/ryanabx/flatrun/issues/new) when you come across them!